Mainz Cathedral

 Are there restrooms and cafes?

-Facilities may be available nearby, but it is advisable to check the official website for the latest information on amenities on-site.
+Facilities may be available nearby; however, it is advisable to check ahead for specific locations and amenities.

 What should I wear?